Fairblock/fairyringclient/README.md

 You will also need to update the `DENOM` in `main.go line 36` to `token`

-What the master private key does, is it will load the account and send some tokens from the master to all the accounts in `privateKeys.json`
+What the master private key does, is it will load the account and send some tokens from the master to all the accounts in `VALIDATOR_PRIVATE_KEYS`

 ## Start the client